-- 4.32 Changes in water quality or quantity can affect Habitats Sites due to: - Pollution from direct run-off between new development and waterbodies. - Abstraction for water supply affecting the hydrology of the aquifer or waterbody being abstracted; - Discharge of wastewater affecting water quality of receiving water body (the sea), for example due to nutrient loading or other pollutants; and - 4.33 Habitats Sites with the potential to be affected by changes in water quantity or quality that result from development provided for by the ELJWP are principally those that that support qualifying features of freshwater, estuarine, coastal and marine habitats either lie within the ELJWP area boundary or that are otherwise hydrologically connected to the ELJWP, i.e.: - Lee Valley SPA and Ramsar site; and - Thames Estuary and Marshes SPA and Ramsar site.
+- 4.35 Changes in water quality or quantity can affect Habitats Sites due to: - Pollution from direct run-off between new development and waterbodies. - Abstraction for water supply affecting the hydrology of the aquifer or waterbody being abstracted;

-Direct pollution
+- Discharge of wastewater affecting water quality of receiving water body (the sea), for example due to nutrient loading or other pollutants; and - 4.36 Habitats Sites with the potential to be affected by changes in water quantity or quality that result from development provided for by the ELJWP are principally those that that support qualifying features of freshwater, estuarine, coastal and marine habitats either lie within the ELJWP area boundary or that are otherwise hydrologically connected to the ELJWP, i.e.: - Lee Valley SPA and Ramsar site; and - Thames Estuary and Marshes SPA and Ramsar site.

-4.34 Direct pollution can occur during construction or due to runoff of surface water and the distance at which this impact can occur depends on the topography of a site.
+Direct pollution - runoff

-- 4.35 The following policies could result in changes that could cause direct pollution of water: - Policy JWP2: Safeguarding and Provision of Waste Capacity; and - Policy JWP6: Deposit of Waste on Land. - 4.36 Lee Valley SPA and Ramsar site is upstream of the plan area and therefore direct pollution of this site will not occur.
+- 4.37 Direct pollution can occur during construction or due to runoff of surface or groundwater water and the distance at which this impact can occur depends on the topography and geology of a site. - 4.38 The following policies could result in changes that could cause direct pollution of water: - Policy JWP2: Safeguarding and Provision of Waste Capacity; - Policy JWP2B: Safeguarding and Provision of Wastewater Treatment Capacity; and - Policy JWP6: Deposit of Waste on Land. - 4.39 Lee Valley SPA and Ramsar site is upstream of the plan area and therefore direct pollution of this site will not occur.
 Thames Estuary and Marshes SPA and Ramsar site is downstream (along the River Thames); however, given its distance, large volumes of pollution would need to run-off from waste management locations along the Thames or its tributaries for there to be likely significant effects.
-This is considered unlikely, given the small scale of change permitted by the ELJWP policies.